Force

 Cons

-• Requires significant practice to execute undetectably
+• Requires significant practice to execute smoothly and undetectably

 Effect